 TOEFL is administered by the Educational Testing Service.
 You can obtain detailed information from the TOEFL website, or contact TOEFL Services, Educational Testing Service, P.O.
 Box 6151, Princeton, NJ 08541-6151, (609) 771-7100.
 Copies of the TOEFL Bulletin are also available at U.S. educational commissions and foundations, binational centers, and private organizations such as the Institute of International Education (IIE).

-For purposes of admission, your most recent score must be at least 90 for the Internet-based test (IBT).
+For purposes of admission, your most recent score must be at least 90 for the Internet-based test (IBT), and 570 for the paper-based format (PBT).
 Please contact individual academic departments for more information, as they may choose to require a higher score.

 The IBT emphasizes integrated skills so its format and scoring are different from the PBT version of the TOEFL.
 Please plan to take the TOEFL as soon as possible, regardless of the test’s format, to avoid delays in the review of your application.